 Thankfully, we have some solutions.
 We’ve created a list of the best ways to store your digital photos.

 What Can Go Wrong When Storing Digital Photos?

 Storing digital photos is quite different from storing 35mm photographs in a shoebox.
 There are more factors at play, and things can go wrong at any moment.

 Memory cards are small and easy to lose.
 Computers and phones can break at any moment.
 All it takes is one spilt cup of coffee, and your whole catalogue of work is gone.

 You can’t be too careful when storing your photos.

 Here’s our list of the best ways to store photos to avoid disaster.

 1. Don’t Rely on Storing Images on Memory Cards

 These developments mean you can store lots of photos on your camera.
 But keeping the shots on your memory card is bad practice.

-If you lose track of how many photos you have on there, you may fill up at an inconvenient moment.
-Also, to capture new images, you might need to delete old ones.
+If you lose track of how many photos you have on your card, you may fill it up at an inconvenient moment.
+To capture new images, you might need to delete old ones.